-- 1. On the taskbar, right-click the network status icon. - 2.
+- On the taskbar, right-click the network status icon. - 2.
 Select Network and Internet settings. - 3.
-Under the Network & Internet section, select Cellular, and then select from the available options.
+Under the Network & Internet section, select Cellular, and then, under More cellular settings select Mobile operator settings.

 Some mobile network operators require the use of a subscriber identity module (SIM) card.
 A SIM card contains basic information about you, such as a personal identification number (PIN), as well as network information.
 Some computers include a SIM card that is preinstalled.
 If the SIM card is not preinstalled, it might be included with the HP Mobile Broadband documents provided with your computer, or the mobile network operator might provide it separately from the computer.